vladescualexandra/studybites/README.md

 ## Minimal functionalities

-* First of all, every student need to login in with their istitutional account.
+* First of all, every student need to login in with their institutional account.
 * Second, the notes can be shared with other students, a particularity important especially when you have a project with other classmates.
 * Third, the app allow you to add attachments and you have also a section dedicated for tutorials (with the links) with their notes.
 * Then you can search over the app using keywords as to find everything you need in short time